rajkumarmutluri/aeon-and-other-articles/README.md

 # aeon-and-other-articles
-These comprise of the urls of interesting essays or articles or other reading resources from my readlist
+These comprise of the urls of the interesting essays or articles or other reading resources from my reading list